 2. Provide quality content

-For a successful campaign on social networks, it is essential that your social channels relate to the audience they’re aimed at.
+For a successful campaign on social networks, it is essential that your social channels relate to the audience they are aimed at.
 Avoid the mistakes made by many organisations which use the same content, tone and message across all channels and countries.

 To ensure your social media activities will succeed, you should adapt your content to the local culture and interests of each target audience.
 If you provide rich, relevant content, which addresses the needs of your audience, converting visitors into loyal fans becomes a much easier task.
-The most effective way to ensure you’re covering the topics most relevant to your audience and not wasting your social potential is to enlist the help of a native specialist, who will have insight into language and culture that a non-native won’t.
+The most effective way to ensure you are covering the topics most relevant to your audience and not wasting your social potential is to enlist the help of a native specialist, who will have insight into language and culture that a non-native will not.

 3. Create an account by language